Have you learned to condition dehydrated food? Learn how easy it is to take the necessary next steps after drying your favorite fruits and vegetables.

 What causes food to not dehydrate at the same time?

 So, with these things in mind, you need to condition your foods to make sure that your residual humidity levels are spread throughout your finished product.
-Also, you want to test it all to make sure there aren't issues that could cause you to lose everything later.
+Also, you want to test it all to ensure there aren’t issues that could cause you to lose everything later.

 How to Condition Dehydrated Food